The Government Legal Department (GLD) is the umbrella organisation for many of the departmental bodies listed in this section.

 GLD salaries range from £40,000 for less experienced lawyers, to over the £100,000 region for director-level positions.

-Some of the major government legal service departments are listed separately in this section of 'Alternatives within legal practice' for the particular work which they offer, see for example, the Treasury Solicitor's Department, HM Revenue & Customs, Ministry of Justice, Revenue & Customs Prosecutions Office, Serious Fraud Office, Welsh Assembly Government etc.
+Some of the major government legal service departments are listed separately in the alternative careers list - for example, the Treasury Solicitor's Department, HM Revenue & Customs, Ministry of Justice, Revenue & Customs Prosecutions Office, Serious Fraud Office, Welsh Assembly Government etc.

 Other major government legal service departments include the Department for Work & Pensions / Health (around 180 lawyers), Business, Enterprise and Regulatory Reform (around 120), and DEFRA (around 100).